Undergraduate Research Experience Placements

 NERC feedback is that some student groups are typically underrepresented within the Higher Education pathways including (but not limited to) students from ethnic minorities, those with a disability or from low-income backgrounds, and we welcome applications from these student groups.

 SCENARIO is committed to widening the diversity of our student cohorts.

-• be eligible for subsequent NERC PhD funding (details of eligibility for PhD studentships)
+- be eligible for subsequent NERC PhD funding (Eligibility Criteria 2023)

 How to Apply